Eossu/azure-pipelines-templates/README.md

 # azure-pipelines-templates

-Azure Pipelines tempaltes for my repos here at github.
+Azure Pipelines templates for my repos here at github.

-**Note:** this is created for my personal use so not necessary a stable repository.
+**Note:** this is created for my personal use so its not necessary a stable repository.

 ## Setup